confluentinc/confluent-kafka-dotnet/examples/AvroSpecificWebApi/Readme.md

 ﻿# AvroSpecificWebApi

-This project contains a basic WebApi implementation with Swagger, and shows how to produce a message from WebApi.
-HomeController automatically redirects you to the Swagger UI page for the ProducerController's POST method for testing.
+This project contains a basic .Net Core WebApi implementation with Swagger, and shows how to produce a Kafka Message from WebApi.

+Swagger: /swagger
+Api: /api/Producer

 The producerSettings object has the following format: